morteng/SF4/docs/DEVLOG.md

 - Maintained system stability

 ## Next Steps 🗺️
-1. Implement SMS notifications
-2. Add backup trend analysis
-3. Create automated recovery procedures
-4. Enhance monitoring dashboard UI
-5. Add performance optimization features
+1. Fix tests

 ## Developer Notes 📝
 "The monitoring system is now complete with comprehensive testing and documentation.
 The command-line interface makes it easier to use and monitor, while the configuration template simplifies deployment.
 The increased test coverage gives us confidence in the system's reliability.
-Next steps focus on enhancing notification channels and adding advanced analysis features." - Lead Developer